 Transfer Your Payments and Deposits

-After you open a new eligible Chase business checking account you can transfer automatic payments by:
+After you open a new Chase Business Complete Checking account you can transfer automatic payments by:

 - Make sure to contact your payroll provider and other companies or organizations that accept automatic payments from your account.
 You will need to provide your new account number and routing number or business debit card information.